-Preparations are underway to ensure FIT’s processes will, to the extent applicable, comply with the European Union’s General Data Protection Regulation (GDPR).
-Faculty, staff, students, prospective students, and alumni should be aware of how GDPR affects them, and how FIT will handle their personal data subject to GDPR.
+FIT complies with the European Union’s General Data Protection Regulation (GDPR).
+Faculty, staff, students, prospective students, and alumni should be aware of how GDPR affects them and how FIT will handle their personal data subject to GDPR.

 What is the GDPR?

-The GDPR is a regulation through which the applicable governing bodies in the European Union (the “EU”) intend to strengthen and unify data protection for all individuals in the EU, including, but not limited to, EU citizens and residents.
-The GDPR will go in effect on May 25, 2018.
+The GDPR is a regulation in the European Union (the “EU”) intended to strengthen and unify data protection for all individuals in the EU, including, but not limited to, EU citizens and residents.
+The GDPR went into effect on May 25, 2018.

 Why does the GDPR affect staff, faculty, students, prospective students, and alumni?

-When certain personal data is collected from an individual in the EU, the GDPR puts that individual in charge of his or her personal data, and allows the individual to exert greater control over the use, transfer, storage, and retention of that personal data.
-The GDPR will affect any organization that collects, stores, processes or otherwise handles an individual’s personal data.
-The GDPR provides FIT with an opportunity to further strengthen the way we protect people’s data and ensure that data privacy is central to what we do.
+When certain personal data is collected from an individual in the EU, the GDPR puts that individual in charge of their personal data, and allows the individual to exert greater control over the use, transfer, storage, and retention of that personal data.
+The GDPR affects any organization that collects, stores, processes or otherwise handles an individual’s personal data.
+In complying with the GDPR, FIT has further strengthened the college's substantial data protection and data privacy processes.